 The voyages of exploration in the 16th and 17th centuries made the Europeans aware of new plants, new animals, and new geological formations, as well as more fossils.
 As they gathered information, the French Enlightenment philosophers realized that any theory on the origin of life would have to account for three primary observations:

-The title page to Linnaeus' work on plant classification from the British Museum exhibit on the Enlightment,
+The title page to Linnaeus' work on plant classification from the British Museum exhibit on the Enlightenment,

 29 June 2007 ©2007 Christe Ann McMenomy

 Following Newton and Aristotle, the Swedish botanist Carolus Linnaeus developed a more complex theory of the fixity of species, in which each species was the special creation of God.
-Like Aristotle, Linneaus was an astute observer of actual living things, although he concentrated on plants where Aristotle had been fascinated by sealife.
+Like Aristotle, Linnaeus was an astute observer of actual living things, although he concentrated on plants where Aristotle had been fascinated by sea life.
 Linnaeus classified over 18,000 species of plants and animals into a hierarchy using class, order, genus and species.